JosefRichie13/SecuringPasswords/README.md

 5) Password String is Hashed
 6) Hashed Password is stored in the DB

+When generating the timestamp in pt3, the logic can be done as per your lking.
+You can generate a complex timestamp with microseconds, AM/PM, Dates etc
-When creating the Password String in pt4, the implementation can be done as per your liking.
+When creating the Password String in pt4, the logic can be done as per your liking.
 You could go with any combination you want.

 # Implementation :
 This is a Python Flask based App, the main code is in main.py, HTML templates are in templates and a DB, SQLite, is in the DB Folder.